vasu-rbt/kentico12-mvc-widgets/Kentico.MVC.Widgets/Kentico.MVC.Widgets.EditableImage/README.md

 # Editable Image

-It will render the image which can be seleted from media library.
+It will render the image which can be seleted from media library and allows editors to add class, alt text, dimensions and redirection link to image

 # Installation